rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 ### Keys Demystified

-Public keys are use to receive Bitcoin, and private keys are used to spend Bitcoin (by signing a transaction).
+Public keys are used to receive Bitcoin, and private keys are used to spend Bitcoin (by signing a transaction).
 A seed phrase can be backed up and is used to generate public and private keys in a predictable (deterministic) way,